asia-meidia/mqtt-ssl/README.md

     ssl.client.key.path={path_to_file}/m2mqtt_sub.key
     ssl.client.key.passphrase={password}

 Now you just need to run both the subscriber and publisher.
-And don't forget to sever!
+And don't forget to have the sever running!